tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

      - Run all `Amendment` Tests in an amendment phase.
      - Apply all proposed changes from the `Amendment` Tests to a copy of the input data.
      - Apply all `Validation` Tests, all `Issue` Tests and all `Measure` Tests in a post-amendment phase using the amended copy of the data as input.
-     - Compare the results of `MultiRecord` `Measures` from the pre-and post-amendment phases giving a measure of how much accepting the proposed changes from `Amendments` would improve the quality of the data for the `Use Case` at hand.
+     - Compare the results of `Multi Record` `Measures` from the pre-and post-amendment phases giving a measure of how much accepting the proposed changes from `Amendments` would improve the quality of the data for the `Use Case` at hand.
      - Produce a `Data Quality Report` that includes both pre- and post-amendment results, and that retains the original (unamended) values for reference.

 1. **Consider aggregating distinct input tuples for `Single Record` Tests**